scashmore/gluten_free_scraper/README.md

 - Skips non-recipe pages like “Privacy Policy” and “About”
 - Exports structured data to a JSON file

+## Improvements
+- Check against recipes previously scrapped and only add new/differing recipies

 ## Setup

 1. **Create a virtual environment (optional but recommended)**